Benjamin-Etheredge/benjamin.etheredge.github.io/_projects/gloves.md

 While I've built this numerous times, I didn't want to rebuild the GUI's just yet.

 Explore benchmarking models with mixed precision vs TF32.

+Explore weighting based on label frequency.
+There's a slight imbalance in normal labels.
+Adding my own pets in as categories added significantly more imbalance.

 ### Technologies Used